Published: January 22, 2026

 Cybersecurity

-Uruguay continues to be one of the leading countries in South American implementing and researching initiatives to protect its cyberspace.
+Uruguay has one of South America’s most-advanced tech sectors and is evaluating new oversight mechanisms for cybersecurity.
 CERTuy is the National Center for Response to Computer Security Incidents of Uruguay.
-According to CERTuy, Uruguay experienced a 40% increase in the total number of cybersecurity incidents between 2021 and 2022.
+According to CERTuy, Uruguay experienced a 63% increase in the total number of cybersecurity incidents between 2023 and 2024.
 Malware incidents continue to be among the growing trend, and several government offices and agencies have been the victims of malware and ransomware.
 Due to the increase in reliance on remote work or weak legacy information security protocols, there have been an increase in incidents pertaining to “improper access” and “collection of information.”

 Import/Export Restrictions